immijimmi/objectextensions/README.md

 the amount of possible combinations skyrockets.
 This is not a scalable solution to the problem.

 Object Extensions is an elegant way to handle scenarios such as this one.
 Rather than creating a new subclass for each possible combination, you create one extension representing each feature.
-When you need to create a car with a particular set of features, you take the parent class and pass it the exact set of extensions you want to apply via the `.with_extensions()` method as the need arises.
+When you need to create an instance of a car with a particular set of features, take the parent class and pass it the exact set of extensions you want to apply via the `.with_extensions()` method.

 Note that this pattern is intended to be used alongside inheritance, not to replace it entirely.
 The two can be mixed without issue, such that
 (for example) a subclass could extend a parent class that has pre-applied extensions like so: